MindLyfe/MindLyfe-Platform/Architecture/Notifications/GamificationSystemTechnicalSpec.md

-# Gamification System Technical Specification
+# MindLyfe Gamification System - Technical Specification

-This document provides detailed technical specifications for implementing the gamification elements of the MindLyf platform's notification and engagement strategy.
+This document provides detailed technical specifications for implementing the gamification elements of the MindLyfe platform's notification and engagement strategy.

 ## 1. System Overview